-Protect Your Smile from Excessive Halloween Sweets with Your Peoria IL Dentist
+Protect Your Smile from Excessive Halloween Sweets with Our Peoria Cosmetic Dentist

 Because the consumption of candy is tenfold on Halloween, teeth are more vulnerable than ever.
 This time of year, parents are less strict on their children to let them enjoy this spooky, fun holiday, but having some restriction is important.
 It’s no secret that sugar is known to cause cavities, where much of the problems begin in children dental issues.
 When children (and adults) consume sugar, the sugar is turned into bacteria and lives in the crevices and spaces between your teeth.
 If it’s left there without being properly cleaned, no matter how long, your teeth are consistently being harmed.

 Cavities are small holes in your teeth created by acid erosions from bacteria lingering.
 The surface of your teeth, called your enamel, works to protect the center of your teeth, called the dentin.
 When your enamel is being worn down and damaged is when the risks of tooth decay increases.
 Of course, parents don’t wish to “ruin” their children’s Halloween night, a beneficial fact that parents can hold onto is that there are some candies that are better than others!

 Although there is no candy that’s necessarily good for your oral health, chocolate candy and candies much like it easily dissolve in the mouth.
 These candies are more likely to be washed away by saliva or rinsing your mouth out with water.
 When you eat or allow your children to eat chewy, sticky candies, these are more likely to get stuck in between and on your teeth, lingering and causing a higher chance of cavities and tooth decay.

 Here are some small, helpful tips to prevent damage to your teeth:

 - Although tempting, eat small amounts of candies and make sure to rinse your mouth out with water after eating.
 This lowers the acidity levels of the candy and helps protect your teeth a little bit more.